-5.5 Administrative Staff/Clerks.
+- 5.4 Legal Research.
+Agency will only reimburse Outside Counsel for its reasonable and necessary expenses relating to legal research. - 5.5 Administrative Staff/Clerks.
 Agency will only pay for substantive legal work performed by attorneys or other qualified personnel, regardless of the job title or classification applicable to such individual.
-For purposes of this agreement, "substantive legal work" has the same meaning as defined by the Texas Paralegal Standards adopted by the Board of Directors of the State Bar of Texas.
+For purposes of this Contract, "substantive legal work" has the same meaning as defined by the Texas Paralegal Standards adopted by the Board of Directors of the State Bar of Texas.
 Agency will not pay for law clerks or interns, however classified, under any circumstances.

-Agency will not pay for administrative staff, such as secretarial support, librarians, case clerks, and accounting and billing clerks, for activities including but not limited to the following: overtime, file opening, file organization, docketing, and other administrative tasks; and preparation of billing, invoice review, budget preparation, and communications regarding same or any other accounting matter.
-The OAG cannot approve payment of any invoice if OAG determines, in its sole discretion, that the invoice includes a request for payment for services or expenses incurred that are administrative, clerical, or any other form of services other than substantive legal work.

-5.6 Training.
-Agency will not pay for the education or training of attorneys, paralegals, or other staff of Outside Counsel, including assigning such staff on a transient basis to an Agency matter.
+Agency will not pay for administrative staff, such as secretarial support, librarians, case clerks, and accounting and billing clerks, for activities including but not limited to the following: overtime, file opening, file organization, docketing, and other administrative tacks; and preparation of billing, invoice review, budget preparation, and communications regarding same or any other accounting matter.
+The OAG will not approve payment of any invoice if OAG determines, in its sole discretion, that the invoice includes a request for payment to set ic 3 or expenses incurred that are administrative, clerical, or any other form of services.
+The rem substantive legal work. - 5.6 Training.
+Agency will not pay for the education of training of attorneys, paralegals, or other staff of Outside Counsel, including assigning such staff on a transient basis to an Agency matter.